WooCommerce custom fields: How to create & display

 As well as displaying custom field labels in the table layout, you can create tables containing products with a specific custom field value.

-For example, if you wanted to display products with a custom field value of '2023' (saved in a custom field called 'Year') then you could do it with this shortcode:
+For example, imagine that you wanted to display products with a custom field value of 'June' (saved in a custom field called 'Month').
+To do this, you could select 'Custom field' on the 'Select your products' page of the table builder and enter 'month' as the custom field name, and 'June' as the value.

-How to create custom fields without a plugin
+How to add custom fields to product programmatically

 If you're a developer, then you might be wondering how to add custom fields to a WooCommerce product programmatically.
 Can you even add custom fields to a WooCommerce product without plugins?